Trump replaces campaign manager amid sinking poll numbers

 Trump has been pressed by allies in recent months to expand his political circle and more forcefully define his run against Biden.
 Last month, Trump announced a promotion for Stepien and returned former communications chief Jason Miller to his campaign, taking away some of Parscale's clout and influence.

-Biden also shuffled his campaign team, albeit much earlier in the cycle, amid a disastrous stretch in his campaign.
+Biden also shuffled his campaign team, albeit much earlier in the cycle, amid a disastrous stretch in his primary run.
 For Biden, the moves marked genuine shakeups that expanded and changed how his campaign operated.

 With Dunn’s urging, Biden hired his current campaign manager, Jen O’Malley Dillon, in March after Dunn and others helped resurrect Biden in Nevada and South Carolina and put him on the path to the nomination.
 Schultz is now at the Democratic National Committee, helping lead the joint battleground strategy among the national party, the Biden campaign and state parties.